 The development of a sustainable, multifaceted and multilevel water cycle system is a new and fast-growing focus in the field of water.
 The water cycle has traditionally referred to the natural circulation system, where water evaporates, condenses and falls to the ground in a continuous cycle.
 However, attention is shifting to the water meta-cycle, where water has multiple interactions with the environment, ecology, hydrology, hydraulics, civil engineering, meteorology and topography under different scales and dimensions.
 Understanding this water meta-cycle, the processes involved, and their potential impact is a scientific challenge of enormous importance.
 Progress is needed to advance our knowledge and to inform sustainable development.

-Water Cycle is an international and interdisciplinary open access journal that publishes top-tier original research in all areas of water cycles, including meta-cycles.
+Water Cycle is an interdisciplinary open access journal that publishes top-tier original research in all areas of water cycles, including meta-cycles.
 It examines their relationship to science, technology, society, economics, health, culture, policy, regulation and strategy.
 It also offers water academics, engineers and practitioners the opportunity to exchange knowledge and experience.

 Papers will report significant advances in a wide range of categories including (but not limited to):